alexwlchan/books.alexwlchan.net/README.md

 ![A screenshot of the homepage, which has a brief introductory paragraph and a list of three recent books.](books_screenshot.png)

+This repo contains my reviews, the cover images, and the Rust tool that creates the site.

 ## How I store my reviews

-The `reviews` directory contains text files, one per book I've read.
+Individual reviews are stored as plaintext files in the `reviews` directory, one per book I've read.
-Each file has some metadata at the top, and Markdown-formatted text in the body.
 Here's an example:

 ```